Manuscripts and Archives

 In 1906, the Trustees of the Boston Public Library designated the Boston Medical Library "a deposit station, and have sanctioned the ultimate removal for deposit there of such medical works now in the Central Library as in the judgment both of the Trustees and of the Boston Medical Library can wisely be thus deposited.
 No control of the books is relinquished, and they are to be kept open to the use of the same persons who would be entitled to use them if they remained at the Central Library, the object of establishing this deposit being to avoid the duplication of medical works, especially books of a class which are not in popular demand, thus securing the advantage that those who desire to consult works of this character will find the largest collection under one roof.
 The books and periodicals of which the transfer has been authorized are chiefly those of an especially scientific character, which are not often consulted except by professional readers."
 BPL holdings continued to be transferred to the Boston Medical Library over the following decade.
 The deposit collection is now with the Countway Library of Medicine, and the staff provides access to its holdings in conjunction with the rare book collection at the Center for the History of Medicine.
 Researchers continue to benefit from the collection, and we remain grateful to the Boston Public Library for entrusting its holdings to the Countway.

 The collection is described in HOLLIS, the University's online library catalog.
-Users can search within the collection by consulting HOLLIS.
-Note that HOLLIS limits browseable results to 1,000 items.
-However, by using the "Modify Search" function on the HOLLIS results page, users can search within the entire deposit collection.
+Users can search within the collection by consulting HOLLIS and searching on the phrase "deposited by B.P.L."

 Warren Anatomical Museum